 Front Loading Panel, Two Front Pockets, Hip Belt, Sternum Straps, Suspension System, Internal Mesh Pockets, Laptop Pocket, Water Resistant Material,

 - Laptop Sleeve

 - Mixed Support

 It’s a decent size at 40L and should be enough for minimalistic travelers in one season for multiple weeks.
-If you’re an adventure seeker and like to hike, the support system is lacking when compared to top-loading packs.
-The colors and style are also better suited for younger travelers, but it all depends on your style.
-They offer a black if you prefer a more neutral bag.
-I have the olive color pictured above.
+If you’re an adventure seeker and like to hike, the support system is lacking compared to top-loading packs.
+The colors and style are better suited for younger travelers, depending on your style.
+They offer a black one if you prefer a more neutral bag.
+We have the olive color pictured above.
 It’s loaded with features and space and has a lifetime guarantee.
 I love this pack and have taken it on several trips to Europe and Asia.

-Shop For Topo Designs Travel Bag
+Shop For Travel Bag

 Best Travel Backpacks for Hiking